raunofreiberg/interfaces/README.md

 - Authentication redirects should happen on the server before the client loads to avoid janky URL changes
 - Style the document selection state with `::selection`
 - Display messages relative to its trigger:
-  - Show a temporary checkmark on a successful copy, not a notification
+  - Show a temporary inline checkmark on a successful copy, not a notification
   - Highlight the relevant input on form errors, not the form
 - Empty states should prompt to create a new item, with optional templates